jotaelesalinas/php-generators/docs/extending.md

 # Implementing your own `Reader` and `Writer`

-In order to be able to use this library, you have to extend the classes `Reader` and `Writer`, providing your own implementation.
+If you want to use this library, you will most probably have to extend the classes `Reader` and `Writer`, providing your own implementations.

 There is currently one `Reader` implementation in the library, `Csv`, and two `Writer` implementations, `Csv` and `Kml`.
-Have a look at the [source code](/src/JLSalinas/RWGen) to see the details of the implementations.
+Have a look at the [source code](/src) to see the details of the implementations.

 ## Extending the class `Reader`

 Let's create a fake `Reader` that retrieves information from an external API that doesn't allow batch requests.
+Or maybe it does, but will still want to access the results from a foreach loop.

 These are the basic steps that we have to take: